 - Mt Gower and Mt Lidgebird photography from sea level

-- Bird photography including Woodhens, Providence Petrels, White Terns and many more
+- Bird photography including LHI Woodhens, Sooty Terns, White Terns, Tasman Boobies, Red-tailed Tropicbirds and many more

 - Photography tuition by Michael Snedic, as per itinerary

-- Cruise across lagoon to North Bay, which includes snorkelling and picnic
+- Cruise across lagoon to North Bay, which includes snorkelling and a picnic lunch

-Michael is a highly experienced and widely-published wildlife and nature photographer, writer and tutor.
+Michael is an experienced and widely-published wildlife and nature photographer, writer and tutor.
 His articles and images have featured in magazines such as Australian Photography +Digital, Australian Geographic, Wildlife Australia, Australian Birdlife and the UK’s BBC Wildlife, to name but some.
 His images have featured in numerous calendars, diaries, books and many other publications, including billboards and he has had two books published on Australian wildlife.
-Michael is an Accredited AIPP (Australian Institute of Professional Photography) photographer, is a both a Lowepro and Lenscoat Ambassador for Australia and regularly conducts photography workshops and tours across Australia, including Lamington National Park, Lord Howe Island, Norfolk Island, Kangaroo Island, Girraween National Park (Queensland) and Tasmania.
-Overseas photo adventures he conducts include Africa, Antarctica, Arctic, Subantarctic (including Macquarie Island), Russian Far East, Galapagos Islands and India.
+Michael is an Accredited AIPP (Australian Institute of Professional Photography) photographer and a Nikon School tutor and regularly conducts photography workshops and tours across Australia, including Lamington National Park (Queensland), Lord Howe Island, Tasmania (Cradle Mountain, Tarkine and East Coast), Carnarvon Gorge and Kakadu.
+Overseas Photo Adventures he conducts include Africa (Kenya, Botswana, Gorillas in Rwanda), Morocco, Sri Lanka, Antarctica, Arctic, Subantarctic (including Macquarie Island) and the Russian Far East.

 NB – The sample itinerary provided may be subject to change or variation due to prevailing weather conditions and/or other localised circumstances, that are out of the control of Michael Snedic.

 Bookings and Contact: